As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 We’d only suggest using Hostgator’s cloud-based plans if you want to move your website to the cloud on a very low budget.
 Even so, the only tangible benefit you’ll get is faster loading speeds.

-So if you’ve ever compared Hostgator’s pricing to the pricing of other cloud hosts, that’s why you’ll notice significant price differences.
+If you’ve ever compared Hostgator’s pricing to the pricing of other cloud hosts, you’ll notice significant price differences.
 Check out the price comparisons below.

 6. Reseller